The Brief Wondrous Life of Oscar Wao: Footnotes

 The Brief Wondrous Life of Oscar Wao extensively uses footnotes to the point that many of the characters are developed in the footnotes in addition to the story.
 Rather than provide factual background, Yunior's narrative continues in the footnotes just as it does in the body of the novel.
 When describing Oscar's deep love of science fiction and fantasy literature, Yunior continues in the footnotes: "Where this outsized love of genre jumped off from no one quite seems to know.
 It might have been a consequence being Antillean (who more sci-fi than us?) ..."
 The presence of Yunior's footnotes, therefore, reminds the reader that there is always more to one's story.

 Yunior even refers in the footnotes to his present life earlier in the novel than when he describes it in Chapter Eight.
 "In my first draft, Samaná was actually Jarabacoa, but then my girl Leonie, resident expert in all things Domo, pointed out that there are no beaches in Jarabacoa."
 Yunior thus builds the writing of the novel and his relationship with Oscar into the greater history of the Dominican Republic.
 The many science fiction references throughout the novel and footnotes emphasize (Yunior believes) the fantastical elements of Dominican history.
 Yunior cites the fall of Mordor and the dispelling of evil from Middle Earth from The Lord of the Rings as a complement to the fall of Trujillo.

-The footnotes contain many references specifically to the reign of Rafael Trujillo from 1930 to 1961, providing historical background on figures like the Mirabal Sisters, who Trujillo assassinated, and Anacaona, an Indigenous woman who fought against the invading Spanish colonialists.
+The footnotes contain many references specifically to the reign of Rafael Trujillo from 1930 to 1961, providing historical background on figures like the Mirabal Sisters, whom Trujillo assassinated, and Anacaona, an Indigenous woman who fought against the invading Spanish colonialists.
 While referencing historical figures, Yunior frequently includes the novel's fictional characters in the historical events.

 "But what was even more ironic was that Abelard had a reputation for being able to keep his head down during the worst of the regime's madness—for unseeing, as it were.
 In 1937, for example, while the Friends of the Dominican Republic were perejiling Haitians and Haitian-Dominicans and Haitian-looking Dominicans to death, while genocide was, in fact, in the making, Abelard kept his head, eyes, and nose safely tucked into his books (let his wife take care of hiding his servants, asked her nothing about it).
 When survivors staggered into his surgery with unspeakable machete wounds, he fixed them up as best he could without making any comments as to the ghastliness of their wounds."

 Thus, Yunior builds a context for Dominican history, where the characters are used just as much in the footnotes as in the body of the novel.

 Many footnotes ultimately connect to themes of coming to a new world (underscored through the novel's references to fantasy and sci-fi) or having one's world completely changed.
 Trujillo's reign, as revealed in the novel's footnotes, becomes as dystopian as one of Oscar's favorite science fiction novels.